 1. Millions of people work in STEM

-As of 2020, 10.2 million people work in STEM across the US.
-If all STEM workers in America lived in one metropolitan area it would be the 3rd largest metropolitan area between Los Angeles and Chicago. (source: US Bureau of Labor Statistics, Statista)
+Between 2011 and 2021, the STEM workforce grew by 5.9 million, from 29.0 million to 34.9 million, representing a 20% increase.
+As of 2022, 10.4 million people work in STEM across the US.
+If all STEM workers in America lived in one metropolitan area it would be the 3rd largest metropolitan area between Los Angeles and Chicago. (sources: US Bureau of Labor Statistics, Statista, NSF)

 2. But also STEM is a small family